dmayfieldjones/dmayfieldjones.github.io/_posts/2025-09-12-breeding-for-temperament-research-tools.md

 **Performance titles** demonstrate specific skills under controlled conditions but don't predict general temperament or home suitability.

+**Hands-on temperament tests** like the UKC SPOT program and ATTS Temperament Test offer practical, standardized evaluations.
+The SPOT program tests 10 basic exercises to demonstrate community-appropriate behavior, while ATTS evaluates stability, shyness, aggressiveness, and friendliness through simulated real-world situations.
+These tests provide objective, standardized assessments but are limited by their specific testing environments and the handler's influence on the dog's performance.

 ## Why Existing Tools Fall Short for Breeders

 **The Interpretation Problem**